-Significant differences in search time as a function of banner type do not persist in the semantic precue condition.
-A repeated measures ANOVA revealed no significant differences, F(2,36) = 0.18, p = .83.
+Significant differences do not persist in the semantic precue condition.
+A repeated measures ANOVA revealed no significant differences in search times for the different banner types F(2,36) = 0.18, p = .83.
 While the general pattern is that banner ads appear to have slowed the search process even in the semantic precue condition, the high between-subject variability overwhelms the statistical significance of the difference.